US new home sales rebound in August, prior months revised lower

 Economists blame the weakness in the housing market on rising borrowing costs and house prices, which have outstripped wage growth, making home purchasing unaffordable for some first-time buyers.

-In contrast, annual wage growth has been stuck below 3 percent, though it has recently shown signs of picking up.
+In contrast, annual wage growth has been stuck below three per cent, though it has recently shown signs of picking up.
 With the Federal Reserve expected to raise interest rates later on Wednesday for the third time this year, mortgage rates are likely to rise further.

 Residential investment contracted in the first half of the year and is expected to decline further in the third quarter.